DLR-RB/mosdl/README.md

 MOSDL is a language that can be used to specify [CCSDS MO services](https://ccsdsmo.github.io/).
 It is similar to the *interface definition languages* of other remote procedure call systems (RPC) like [Google gRPC](https://grpc.io/) or [Apache Thrift](https://thrift.apache.org/).

 The standardized service description format of CCSDS MO services is an XML format described by an [XML Schema](https://sanaregistry.org/r/moschemas).
 However, these XML documents can be difficult to edit, iterate and reason about.
 MOSDL provides an alternative to the CCSDS MO XML format.
 MOSDL documents can be compiled to standards-compliant XML documents using the compiler contained in this project.
-It is also possible to transform CCSDS MO XML documents to MOSDL documents.
+It is also possible to transform CCSDS MO XML documents back to MOSDL documents.

+Besides transforming MO specifications from one representation to another this project can also be used for generating other artifacts from these specifications: This project ships with a generator which creates XML Schema documents for data structures contained in MO specifications.

 MOSDL has been developed at the German Space Operations Center GSOC, which is part of [DLR, the German Aerospace Center](https://www.dlr.de/).